 Getting Your Ticket

 There are three types of passes you can choose from the visit Angkor; 1 day, 3 day and 7 day.
-Prices recently went up and as of early 2017 prices are as follows:
+Prices last changed in 2017 and are as follows:

 3-day ticket: $62 USD (valid for 10 days from purchase, you can choose what days)